COVID-19: Govt issues detailed advisory for safe ENT practice

 Only one patient's care-taker should be allowed at a time who is also screened like above.

-They should comply to strict precaution for COVID 19 like wearing of mask, frequent hand
+They should comply to strict precaution for COVID 19 like wearing of mask, frequent hand washing and social distancing.

 Ensure that appropriate hand washing facilities and hand-hygiene supplies are available.